2.6 C

 Sabbatsberg Church: A brief history

-In 1751, Stockholm’s poorhouse delegates purchased the estate and converted it into a church in 1761.
-They then transformed the old loft building into a sacristy.
-During the renovation, interior walls and ceilings were removed.
+Delegates from Stockholm’s poorhouse purchased the estate in 1751, and they transformed it into a church in 1761.
+The old loft building was then converted into a sacristy, and the interior walls and ceilings were taken down in the process.
 The roof was painted sky blue.

-A pietà by Lorentz Pasch the Elder became the altarpiece, and the building was clad with paneling and painted white trim.
-The loft building was paneled to match the church.
-It was also painted to ensure a consistent appearance.
+Panels and white trim covered the structure, while Lorentz Pasch the Elder‘s pietà served as the altarpiece.
+The loft building was paneled to match the church, and it was also painted to ensure a consistent appearance.
 In 1949, workers removed the paneling of the loft building, revealing the original timber structure underneath.

 When this poorhouse gives food to the needy, grace sheds light on the spiritually dead.